 The Fair Work Act 2009 (Cth) (Act) provides protection to persons in the workplace such as employees, prospective employees, independent contractors and even employers from adverse action being taken against them in the workplace.

 The general protection provisions of the Act protect a person from receiving negative treatment within the workplace because that individual has a workplace right, proposes to exercise, or has exercised a workplace right.
-These are known as workplace rights.

 Examples of workplace rights include:

 The workplace right protections extend to:

 In addition to protections concerning workplace rights, the Act also protects persons from:

 There are a number of exceptions and defences under the Act even when adverse action is taken because of these protected rights.
 However, they are often difficult and hard to defend.

 Adverse action taken against employees ranges from actual or threatened dismissal, injury in employment, altering the position of the employee to the employee’s prejudice, or discriminating between the employee and other employees of the employer.
 This can include:

 It is unlawful for an employer, or prospective employer, to take adverse action against an individual because the individual exercised a workplace right, or to prevent an individual from exercising a workplace right.
 For example, issuing a warning to an employee because they raised an inquiry about their pay.
 However, the laws do not prevent warnings because the employee engaged in misconduct.